RobertTalbert/discretecs/MTH 325 Learning Objectives.md

 ### 10.2: Applications of Trees

+__Objectives for 10.2 and 10.3: Use tree structures to solve problems such as search, information encoding, and parsing logical or mathematical sentences.__

 + Construct a binary search tree for an ordered set of objects.
 + Use Algorithm 1 to find and add items into a binary search tree.
 + Use Huffman coding to encode a list of symbols with associated frequencies.